-The Group's revenue is disaggregated at the statement of profit or loss with the exception of Revenue from Contracts with Customers which is disaggregated into categories in note 5 that depict how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors.
+Revenue is recognised when performance obligations have been met and is measured at the fair value of the consideration received or receivable to the extent it is probable the economic benefits will flow to the Group and the revenue can be reliably measured.
+The Group's revenue is disaggregated in the consolidated statement of profit or loss that depict how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors.